best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark_application_and_ui.md

 ### Create an application

 The first step is to create an application.
 Once we create a Spark application we can look at the Spark UI.
-If we stop the session using `spark.stop()`/`spark_disconnect()` or stopping the CDSW session, the Spark UI for our application can no longer be accessed.
+If we stop the Spark session using `spark.stop()`/`spark_disconnect()` or disconnect from the notebook, the Spark UI for our application can no longer be accessed.

 Let's start with the necesarry imports and create an application.
-We then generate a link to the Spark UI.
-Note this address is used for a local Spark session, for more information on how to find the Spark UI see the [documentation on monitoring](https://spark.apache.org/docs/latest/monitoring.html).
 ````{tabs}
 ```{code-tab} py
 import os, IPython